LumoraLabs/storynames/README.md

 | **Exponential Premium Oracle** | Dutch auction pricing  | Sets dynamic prices for expired names.             |

-The SNS supports additional features, such as promotional discounts, to encourage adoption.
+The Storynames supports additional features, such as promotional discounts, to encourage adoption.
 Discounts are validated using the following interface:
 ```solidity
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.23;